symfony/symfony-docs/components/event_dispatcher/introduction.rst

 Objected Oriented code has gone a long way to ensuring code extensibility.
 By creating classes that have well defined responsibilities, your code becomes more flexible and a developer can extend them with subclasses to modify their behaviors.
-But if he wants to share his changes with other developers who have also made their own subclasses, code inheritance is no longer the answer.
+But if they want to share the changes with other developers who have also made their own subclasses, code inheritance is no longer the answer.

 Consider the real-world example where you want to provide a plugin system for